 Achieving the outcome

 The Bureau commenced development of an Observations Ecosystem Roadmap to ensure its observations are fit-for-purpose, trusted, adaptive and resilient over the next decade and beyond.
 Staff undertook broad consultation with customers, suppliers and peer agencies, coupled with environmental scanning of the global scientific and technology environment, to consider a diverse range of customer and service requirements.
 The roadmap will be published in late 2021.

 Uplifting the Bureau’s data capability

-In May, the Data Integrity Advisory and Assurance Committee, an external committee of independent experts, completed its annual review of the Bureau’s data management practices.
+In June, the Data Integrity, Advisory and Assurance Committee, an external committee of independent experts, completed its annual review of the Bureau’s data management practices.
 The Committee’s role is to assess the integrity of the Bureau’s data assets, including practices relating to the measurement, analysis and reporting of observations.
 The Committee praised the Bureau’s Data Stewardship Model and the progress made in establishing the Data Governance Office.

 Highlights and significant events